Reconstructing the Type Ia Supernova Absolute Magnitude with Two-Probe Physics-Informed Neural Networks: Discussion

 The heteroscedastic uncertainties ($\sigma \sim 0.13$--0.15~mag for the primary variant) are smaller than typical GP estimates ($\sim 0.15$--0.25~mag) because the NLL formulation incorporates epistemic model uncertainty, while GP uncertainties reflect only kernel-based interpolation variance.
 As discussed in Section~\ref{sec:uncertainty}, neither approach is strictly superior, they measure different things --- the PINN uncertainty reflects what the data can accommodate, while the GP uncertainty reflects what the model cannot exclude.
 The conservative excess-variance variant (Appendix~\ref{app:conservative_errors}) produces uncertainties of $\sim 0.2$--0.7~mag, closer to GP estimates, while leaving the mean $M_B(z)$ reconstruction unchanged to within 5~mmag.

-Taken together, the heteroscedastic and Fisher methods provide independent lines of evidence pointing to a possible deviation: the former through a $2$--$3\sigma$ significance peak at $z \sim 0.4$--$0.5$ under relaxed constraints, the latter through a systematic separation of redshift-binned $M_B$ distributions that persists across all models and both fiducials.
-The consistency between two architecturally distinct algorithms suggests this is a genuine feature of the joint BAO+SN dataset rather than a methodological artifact, and warrants consideration as either unaccounted systematic effects in the SN~Ia standardisation at these redshifts or a mild signal of new physics in the distance--redshift relation.
+Taken together, the two PINN architectures provide a consistent picture of the observed feature.
+In the heteroscedastic framework it appears as a localized $2$--$3\sigma$ deviation in $M_B(z)$, while in the Fisher two-network construction it manifests as a systematic separation between redshift-binned $M_B$ distributions.
+Despite these differing representations, both approaches point to a mild but persistent tension between the BAO- and SN-inferred distance scales localized at $z \sim 0.4$--$0.5$.
+This consistency across architecturally distinct methods supports the interpretation of the feature as data-driven rather than a byproduct of a specific network design and warrants consideration as either unaccounted systematic effects in the SN~Ia standardisation at these redshifts or a mild signal of new physics in the distance--redshift relation.